Ecstatic dance: Modern

 Early in the 20th century, the Austrian dancer Grete Wiesenthal turned the formal Viennese Waltz into an ecstatically danced performance with "swirling, euphoric movement and suspended arches of the body", the dancers "with unbound hair and swinging dresses".

 Modern ecstatic dance is a style of dance improvisation with little or no formal structure or steps to follow or any particular way to dance.
 Modern ecstatic dance has developed alongside Western interest in tantra; the two are sometimes combined, and ecstatic dance often plays a part in tantra workshops.
-Contemporary ecstatic dance events also have overlap with contact improvisation, with dancers often spontaneously claiming floor space for partnered or group weight-sharing dance.

 The dancer and musician Gabrielle Roth brought the term "Ecstatic Dance" back into current usage in the 1970s at the Esalen Institute with her dance format called 5Rhythms.
-This consists of five sections, each accompanied by trance music with a different rhythm, together constituting a "Wave".
+This consists of five sections, each accompanied by music with a different rhythm, together constituting a "Wave".
 The five rhythms (in order) are Flowing, Staccato, Chaos, Lyrical and Stillness.
 The form strongly expects dancers to shape a distinct movement style consistent with each of the five rhythms, which in practice is unlike other contemporary ecstatic dance as these rhythms often look similar between dancers, but has few other rules.
 The dance music set is carefully arranged, as documented in Roth's 1989 book Maps to Ecstasy and a set of three DVDs.